009Kings/beeFree/README.md

 }
 ```

-I then polished up my GameOver modal so that losing is at least aesthetically less painful.
+I then polished up my GameOver modal so that losing is less painful  at least aesthetically.
 With that, I added a button to change modes if the presence of bee-killing wasps became too stressful for the player.
 I also edited my createScore function to represent which gamemode the score came from so players couldn't pass their Zen scores off as regular scores.
 I also kept the restart button at the bottom of the canvas for those who want to end Zen mode at some point and time (I don't know why you would though).

-At the end of the day, I decided that the next entrie pie I wanted to bite was animating a bee pause on all of the pollinated flowers.
+At the end of the day, I decided that the next step I wanted to bite off was making the bee pause on all of the pollinated flowers.
 I got a pretty sweet setInterval and setTimeout(clearInterval) going right before bed, not understanding that what I had bitten off was not a tasty amuse-bouche, but rather a fresh whale.

 ## Friday (Day 7)